cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Section I - SD card preparations

-Using a Windows, Linux, or macOS device?
+Using a Windows, Linux or macOS device?
 Use [Lazy DSi Downloader](lazy-dsi-downloader) to automatically setup your SD card.
 {: .notice--info}

 1. Download the latest version of [Unlaunch](https://problemkaputt.de/unlaunch.zip)